scantist/user-docs/docs/en-US/Get-Started-with-Scantist/Sign-up-for-Scantist.md

 ---
-title: Sign up with Scantist
+title: Sign up for Scantist
 page: true
 lang: en-US
 ---

 <ClientOnly>

-# Sign up with Scantist
+# Sign up for Scantist

 >To start using Scantist, you will need to have an account.